Ohio Becomes the First State to Accept Bitcoin for Tax Payments

 Lawmakers in Georgia, Arizona, and Illinois have filed legislative proposals for using Bitcoin to pay the State governments.
 All those attempts died without concrete resolution or vetoed.
 In the year 2016, New Hampshire lawmakers dropped down a bill to give right of tax payment for residents.
 In the year 2015, the Utah Senate also passed a similar bill but it also died in the House.

 The decision taken by Ohio State to accept Bitcoin is really revolutionary in its way.
 So now, Ohio becomes the first state to accept Bitcoin for tax payments.
-To this people are really excited as their demand for Bitcoin acceptance has been fulfilled after analyzing the cryptocurrency's market trend.
+So the people are really excited as their demand for Bitcoin acceptance has been fulfilled after analyzing the cryptocurrency's market trend.
 This is really unique in its way.
 In the starting, only some of the tax services include to buy through crypto-currency.
 And in near future chances of its acceptance will increase.
 People of Ohio State are also eager to know more about this revolutionary step in the crypto sphere.